 - A unique natural environment including the South Downs National Park, Brighton & Lewes Downs UNESCO World Biosphere Region, Rye Harbour Nature Reserve and 65 SSSIs (in East Sussex)

 - The coastal location puts the Hub area on the front line of issues such as coastal erosion, sea level rise and most recently, pollution courtesy of Southern Water.

 - Active Transition Town and other environmental groups

 - Brighton has the UK’s only Green MP Caroline Lucas, and the Greens also control the local authority.

 - Hastings elected its first Green Councillor in 2021, and three Greens sit on East Sussex County Council

 - Both councils have declared climate and ecological emergency

-For 2022, we will be responding to the Refugee Week theme of Healing, and building alliances with refugee support groups to share ideas and take action around climate justice.
+- In 2022, the hub responded to the Refugee Week theme of Healing, and building alliances with refugee support groups to share ideas and take action around climate justice.

 How to join

 Join our Facebook group and get in touch – all welcome!